 The Mental Health Act 1983 and guardianship

-The person with dementia and their nearest relative must be informed of their rights and what is happening in relation to the Mental Health Act.
+When someone is detained under the Mental Health Act, both they and their nearest relative must be informed of their rights, what is happening and how this relates to the Act.

 The sections of the Mental Health Act